jennizalwango/UI_Reporter/README.md

   For all the `css` that has been used in the making of the project it can be found in the `Css Folder`

   There is also an images folder

+  This is the link to the gh-pages

 #  Section for the End Points:
 This is an online application that let users nagavigate through the application.